 - Annual Fee: $250

 - Primary Feature: Rewards.
-The American Express Gold Card offers 4x Memerbship Rewards points for purchases at qualifying restaurants and supermarkets.
+The American Express Gold Card offers 4x Memerbship Rewards points for purchases at qualifying worldwide and U.S. supermarkets.

-- Introductory Bonus Offer: 50,000 Membership Rewards points if you spend $2,000 on purchases in the first three months.
+- Introductory Bonus Offer: Earn 35,000 Membership Rewards® points after you spend $4,000 on eligible purchases with your new Card within the first 3 months.

 What’s Interesting about the American Express Gold Card